 1. Basic information on the University2

-2. General features of the University
+2. General features of the University2

-3. Schedule for the 2024/2025 academic year

 4. Student Requirements

-The procedures for the management of students' academic affairs, the activities of the itutional mobility coordinators and the coordinators for students with disabilities, information cademic counselling, career guidance, enrolment and registration4
+The procedures for the management of students' academic affairs, the activities of the utional mobility coordinators and the coordinators for students with disabilities, information ademic counselling, career guidance, enrolment and registration4

 5.1.
-Student Services.
-4
+Organizational structure of Student Services Academic Affairs4

 5.2.
-Organisational structure of Student Services
+Organisational structure of Study Administration Services4

 5.3.
 Onbording information4

 5.4.
 Administration of studies5

 5.5.
-Enrolment and registration procedure6
+Onboarding procedure6

 5.6.
-Student integration, mentoring programmes
+Student integration, mentoring programmes6

-5.7.
-Student Support's activities to support the integration of freshmen6
+5.7. fresh Student Wellbeing and Community Center 's activities to support the integration of men

 5.8.
 MyCorvinus application

-Back-up student support for community development, constructive life management, active responsible citizenship education, student mobility8
+5.9. respo Student support for community development, constructive life management, active and ensible citizenship education, student mobility8

-5.10 .
-Student organisations, student councils, student self-government9
+5.10.
+Student organisations, student councils, Student Union9

-5.11 Student Mobility9
+5.11.
+Student Mobility9

-5.12 .
+5.12.
 Supporting students' physical health9

-5.13 .
-Specific information for foreign students9

-5.14 .
+5.13.
 Information for students with disabilities9

-6. How to apply for the Final Examination
+6. How to apply for the Final Examination9

-7. University fees and charges
+7. University fees and charges10

 8. The dormitories

-9. About library services
+9. About library services10

 10. About computer services10